-- Successful completion of all program-required courses with a grade of B or higher and successful completion of all admission requirements. - Maintenance of a cumulative GPA of 3.0 or higher. - Satisfactory professional and ethical conduct. - Maintenance of a current, unencumbered RN license during enrollment in the Program. - Failure to register for two consecutive semesters will result in dismissal. - Meet Technical Standards for Admission and Retention (See table in section S2.1.1)
+- Successful completion of all program-required courses with a grade of B or higher and successful completion of all admission requirements. - Maintenance of a cumulative GPA of 3.0 or higher. - Satisfactory professional and ethical conduct.

+- Maintenance of current registered professional nurse license during enrollment in clinical courses. - · Failure to register for two consecutive semesters will result in dismissal. - Meet Technical Standards for Admission and Retention (See table in section on Retention).

 Students can be placed on academic warning for unsatisfactory performance in any course at any time.
-Students who receive a final grade of less than B are placed in academic jeopardy.
-Failure of a required course may lead to program deceleration or dismissal.
-(See section on Academic Sanctions, 53.2)
+Students who receive a final grade of less than B or whose cumulative GPA is below 3.0 are placed in academic jeopardy.
+Failure of a required course may lead to program deceleration or dismissal (See section on Academic Sanctions, S3.2).
 Program deceleration mandates that a new program pathway be developed and may require a credit-bearing clinical immersion prior to resuming clinical coursework.
 Two failures of any required course or courses will result in dismissal from the program.

-S3.1.6 Doctor of Nursing Practice Program (Post-Baccalaureate & Post-Masters Entry)
+S.3.1.6 Doctor of Nursing Practice Program (Post-Baccalaureate & Post-Masters Entry)

-Successful progress in the Doctor of Nursing Practice Program is determined by:
+Successful progress in the doctoral program is determined by:

-- Maintenance of a cumulative GPA of 3.0 or higher. - Satisfactory professional and ethical conduct. - Maintenance of a current, unencumbered RN license during enrollment in the Program. - Failure to register for two consecutive semesters will result in dismissal. - Meet Technical Standards for Admission and Retention (See table in section S2.1.1)
+- Successful completion of all program-required courses with a grade of B or higher and successful completion of all admission requirements. - Maintenance of a cumulative GPA of 3.0 or higher. - Satisfactory professional and ethical conduct. - Maintenance of current registered professional nurse license during enrollment in the Program. - Meet Technical Standards for Admission and Retention (See table Admission Requirements).